Must-Know Facts About Kitec Plumbing: Recall, Lawsuit & Repair Costs

 It’s difficult to pin down the cost of an ‘average’ Kitec replacement job because Kitec was installed in so many different types of homes: bungalows, townhouses, multi-story homes, and many, many condominiums.

 Given such a wide range of possibilities, we’re reluctant to provide a concrete estimate without knowing anything about your home.
+However, we can say that it often costs upward of $2,000.
+If you don’t submit a claim before January 9, 2020, you will need to pay these costs out of pocket.

 Can I Be Compensated For Kitec Plumbing in Canada?